Skip nav to main content.

 What If I Want To Refinance My Car Loan To Extend My Loan Term?

 Typically, when you extend the term of your loan, you will pay more in interest over the life of your loan.
 Extending your term could also put you at risk of becoming “upside-down” or leaving you in a negative equity situation on your loan.
 Essentially, this means that you will owe more than what your car is worth.
-We strongly do not suggest doing this.
 If your car happens to ever become totaled or stolen, your insurance will not cover the entire amount of the loan.
 Also, if you have to sell your car or want to use it as a trade-in, you would still owe money on the loan.
+We strongly do not suggest doing this, but each person’s situation is different.
+Please meet with a Pearl Hawaii loan officer to talk about your situation.

 LET’S GET STARTED